bitnami/charts/bitnami/kafka/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 32.0.0

+This major release bumps Kafka major version to `4.x` series.
+This version implies a significant milestone given now Kafka operates operate entirely without Apache ZooKeeper, running in KRaft mode by default.
+As a consequence, **ZooKeeper is no longer a chart dependency and every related parameter has been removed.**.
+Also, some KRaft-related parameters have been renamed or removed:

+- `kraft.enabled` has been removed.
+Kafka now operates in KRaft mode by default.
+- `kraft.controllerQuorumVoters` has been renamed to `controller.quorumVoters`.
+- `kraft.clusterId` and `kraft.existingClusterIdSecret` have been renamed to `clusterId` and `existingClusterIdSecret`, respectively.

 ### To 31.1.0